Part of our team will travel to Williamsburgh, Virginia to attend the biennial ISHEN congress.

 Background The impact of sex differences on chronic liver disease (CLD) and hepatic encephalopathy (HE) is unknown.
 The majority of animals used in research are male since the main difficulty with using female animals is the potential impact of the estrous cycle, increasing intragroup variability.
 The bile duct ligated (BDL) rat is a well-characterized model of CLD and HE in males which has not been investigated in females.
 Therefore, we aimed to characterize a female BDL model of CLD and HE and compare to male BDL rats.
 Material and methods Female rats underwent either BDL (n=8) or Sham (n=8) surgery.
 After 5 weeks, we assessed estrous cycle phase (by cellular cytology), anxiety (open field test), motor incoordination (rota-rod test) and night-time activity.
 We also assessed body weight, body composition (MRI), gastrocnemius muscle weight/circumference, grip strength, and ammonia and liver enzymes in plasma.
 Results from female BDL rats were compared to historical laboratory data from male BDL rats.
 Results Female BDL rats had increased liver enzymes (ALP (P=0.001) and AST (P<0.0001) (but not ALT)), bilirubin (P<0.0001) and ammonia (p<0.001), and decreased albumin (P<0.0001) compared to female Shams.
 These results were comparable to male BDL rats except ALT and ammonia which were lower in females (p< 0.01).
 Female BDL rats did not differ in body weight, muscle circumference/weight and grip strength but had decreased fat mass (p<0.0001), increased lean mass (p<0.005) compared to female shams.
 Whereas, male BDL rats have decreased fat mass, muscle circumference/weight and grip strength.
 BDL in female rats induced a dysregulated estrous cycle compared to Sham (increased metestrus phase (p<0.01)).
 Similar to male BDL rats, female BDL rats had increased anxiety (p<0.005), motor incoordination (p<0.05), and decreased night activity (p<0.05) independent of the estrous cycle phase.
 Discussion We demonstrated BDL surgery in females leads to hepatic and neurological impairment comparable to male BDL rats (similar intra-group variability).
 Interestingly, female BDL rats developed unique features.
 Contrary to male BDL vs Shams, body weight and muscle mass does not differ between female BDL and Shams.
 Since muscle mass plays an important compensatory role in regulating ammonia levels, this could explain why the increase in blood ammonia levels in female BDL rats (vs. female Shams) was lower compared to male BDL.
 We expect that this model will provide new insights on the effect of sex differences on the pathogenesis of CLD and HE and help to personalize HE treatment.

 Introduction: Hepatic encephalopathy (HE) is a neuropsychiatric syndrome, a major complication of chronic liver disease (CLD/cirrhosis).
 The primary cause of hospital admissions for cirrhotic patients is an overt episode of HE.
-Precipitating factors of HE frequently lead to an increase in blood ammonia.
-Patients who have experienced multiple episodes of HE are associated with persisting neurological complications post-liver transplantation.
-Currently, the impact of HE episodes on neurological integrity is unknown.
+Precipitating factors of HE are frequently due to increased blood ammonia.
+Patients with history of multiple episodes of HE experienced persisting neurological complications post-liver transplantation.
+Nevertheless, the impact of HE episodes on neurological integrity is unknown.
 We hypothesize that multiple episodes of HE will accelerate and/or intensify neurological deterioration.
 To date, an animal model of episodic HE is lacking.
 Therefore, our goal was to characterize an animal model of episodic HE (precipitated with ammonia) and to evaluate the impact of cumulative episodes on neurological status in cirrhotic rats.
-Material and Methods: Animal model of CLD and HE: 6-week bile-duct ligation (BDL) rats, and Sham-operated controls were used.
-BDL and Sham rats were divided in two groups, episodic and non-episodic.
-Injection (i.p) of ammonium acetate was used to induce episodes of overt HE (pre-coma; loss of righting reflex) every 4 days starting 3-weeks post-BDL surgery (total 5 episodes).
-Saline was injected as vehicle for non-episodic groups.
-Two days following the last HE episode, we assessed motor-coordination (RotaRod), anxiety (elevated plus maze, EPMT), as well as short-term and long-term memory (novel object recognition) in all groups.
-Upon sacrifice, plasma ammonia was measured.
-Results: The concentration of ammonia required to induce an episode of overt HE in BDL rats lessened with each subsequent episode, ranging from 7 to 4.5 mmol/kg.
-Short-term memory (p<0.05) and motor-coordination (p<0.05) were impaired in both non-episodic and episodic BDL groups compared to respective Sham-operated controls.
-Long-term memory impairment (p=0.06) and increased anxiety (+60.0%, p<0.05) were exclusively found in episodic BDL rats compared to non-episodic BDL rats.
-Moreover, there was an increase in blood ammonia (+30.4%, p=0.06) in episodic compared to non-episodic BDL rats, suggesting that although episodic-BDL rats recover from each HE episode, baseline (pre-episode) ammonia remain higher than non-episodic BDL rats.
-Conclusion: Cumulative HE episodes escalate neurological impairments in cirrhotic-BDL rats.
-Thus, this new episodic HE model represents a good approach to explore the pathological mechanism arising from multiple episodes, as well as further investigate whether higher hyperammonemia and/or increased brain sensitivity to ammonia is responsible for more complex neurological manifestations in episodic-BDL rats.
-Moreover, this model is an excellent platform to investigate novel therapies to prevent/treat episodic HE.
+M&M: Animal model of CLD and HE: 6-week bile-duct ligation (BDL) rats, and Sham-operated controls were used.
+Ammonium acetate was used to induce HE episodes, every 4 days starting at 3-weeks post-surgery (total 5 episodes).
+After the last episode, we assessed motor-coordination (RotaRod), anxiety (elevated plus maze), as well as, short-term and long-term memory (novel object recognition).
+Rats were then sacrificed, and plasma ammonia measured.
+Results: Short-term memory (p<0.05) and motor-coordination (p<0.05) were reduced in both non-episodic and episodic BDL groups when compared Sham-operated controls.
+Long-term memory impairment (p=0.06) and increased anxiety (+60.0%, p<0.05) were found only in episodic vs non-episodic BDL rats.
+Moreover, there was an increase in blood ammonia (+30.4%, p=0.06) in episodic BDL vs non-episodic BDL rats.
+Conclusion: The induction of HE episodes escalates neurological impairments in cirrhotic rats.
+Thus, this new episodic HE model represents a good approach to explore the pathological mechanism arising from multiple episodes, as well as further investigate brain sensitivity to ammonia.
+Moreover, this model is an excellent platform to investigate novel therapies to prevent or treat episodic HE.